factcast/factcast/README.md

 **This project is not ready for primetime**

-It is not yet release, the API may change, the documentation is incomplete.
+It is not yet released, the API may change, the documentation is incomplete.

 [![Build Status](https://travis-ci.org/uweschaefer/factcast.svg?branch=master)](https://travis-ci.org/uweschaefer/factcast)
 <a href='https://coveralls.io/github/uweschaefer/factcast?branch=master'><img src='https://coveralls.io/repos/github/uweschaefer/factcast/badge.svg?branch=master#n' alt='Coverage Status' /></a>